-In modern days, there are a bunch of half guard variations that people use: the Z-guard, the deep half guard, the butterfly half guard, the lockdown, and many others.
+Today, there are a bunch of common variations of half guard in use: the Z-guard, the deep half guard, the butterfly half guard, the lockdown, and many others.
 It all comes down to goals and personal preference once again, but still, there are a few principles that help define the half guard and help you achieve your goals from there.
 The half guard can be a really powerful position on its own, but using it to connect the open and closed guards can actually turn you into a world-class grappler.

-- Legs: Plenty of configurations mean plenty of options for the legs in this Jiu Jitsu guard.
+Plenty of configurations mean plenty of options for the legs in this Jiu Jitsu guard.
 The one common thing is that one leg is in between the legs of your opponent.
-That leg should always aim to hook the near side leg in one way or another.
-This provides the connection to your opponent. the other leg can be in a bunch of different positions, but always with the same goal – distance management by directing, pressuring, or preventing the hips from moving.
+That leg should always aim to hook the near side leg.
+This provides the connection to your opponent. the other leg can be in a bunch of different positions, but always with the same goal – manage distance by directing, pushing, or preventing the hips from moving.

-The Realm Of The Open Jiu Jitsu Guard
+The Deep End of the Pool: The Brazilian Jiu Jitsu Open Guard

-In reality, you’ll spend most of your time in Brazilian Jiu Jitsu either trying to pass someone’s guard or trying to stop someone from passing yours.
+Most of your time rolling in Brazilian Jiu Jitsu will probably be you trying to pass someone’s guard or trying to stop someone from passing yours.
 In the modern BJJ game, that guard is going to be an open guard variation more often than not.
-This is also an aspect of BJJ where most of the innovation has happened over the past two decades.
-Form “basic” open guards like the De la Riva and X-guard, to the Reverse de La Riva and 50/50, an all the way to the Worm guard and different inverted guards, the world of the open Jiu Jitsu guard does not lack variety, that is for certain.
+Most of the innovations for the open guard has happened over the past two decades.

-Grips: Once again, variety makes it impossible to pinpoint the best position of grips in an open Jiu Jitsu guard.
-However, the underlying principle is that of diagonal control.
+There are huge variety of grips available in open guard, but an underlying principle is diagonal control.
 It is preferable to have a grip on a leg and a grip on the opposite side arm, regardless of the guard variation you’re using.
-However, even if the grips are on the same side, as long as you have one leg and one arm under your control, you can work with that.
+However, there are many exceptions here with some guards using two grips on the same side such as collar sleeve in De la Riva.